bioidiap/bob.extension/doc/pure_python.rst

 The package you cloned above is a pure-Python example package and contains all elements to get you started.
 It defines a single library module called ``bob.example.project``, which declares a simple script, called ``version.py`` that prints out the version of the dependent library :ref:`bob.blitz`.

-When you clone the package, you will not find any executable as ``buildout`` needs to check all dependencies and install missing ones before you can execute anything.
-Particularly, it inspects the ``setup.py`` file in the root directory of the package, which contains all required information to build the package, all of which is contained in the ``setup`` function:
+While developing a package, you'd like to create a "temporary" local environment allowing you to benefit from all packages installed on your conda environment, while making the Python interpreter search for your package contents locally.

+In order to create this local environment, you will use ``zc.buildout``.
+``zc.buildout`` takes as input a "recipe" that explains how to build such a local working environmnent.
+The recipe, by default, is stored in the ``buildout.cfg`` file.
+Once buildout runs, it creates executable scripts in the local bin folder.

+Each executable is programmed to use Python from the conda environmnent, but also to consider (prioritarily) your package checkout.
+In order to do this, buildout will examine your setup.py file using setuptools and will ensure all build and run-time dependencies of your package are available either on the central (conda) installation or locally, installing missing packages.
+As a consequence, the local development environment is not available just after cloning.

+In the following, we will see what the configuration files for ``zc.buildout`` look like, starting with ``setup.py``.

 .. code-block:: python